 The Post-Baccalaureate Health Professions Program is a partnership between the College of Arts and Sciences and the Division of Continuing Education.
 It is designed for career changers who were academically successful as undergraduates but have not completed the prerequisite science courses needed to apply to graduate medical programs.
 Students enter the program in a cohort and take all course work together.
 Academic advising, tutoring and preparation for applying to medical schools are provided.

 Science Discovery is a science education outreach organization designed to heighten student interest and increase literacy in science, technology, engineering, art and math (STEAM).
-Science Discovery connects K–12 students and teachers to current CU science through a broad array of programs including summer camps, after-school classes, in-school programs, teacher professional development workshops and Teen Science Cafés.
+Science Discovery connects K–12 students and teachers to current CU science through a broad array of programs including summer camps, summer high school enrichment, out of school time classes, homeschool programs, in-school programs, teacher professional development workshops and Teen Science Cafés.
 Programs capitalize on CU Boulder's scientific resources, facilities and expertise (including CU graduate and undergraduate students) in order to excite students about STEAM, expose them to a variety of STEAM careers and professionals and inspire a future generation of scientists and engineers.
-Science Discovery reaches more than 25,000 students and teachers throughout Colorado.
+Science Discovery reaches more than 30,000 students and teachers throughout Colorado.

 Winter Session allows students to immerse themselves in captivating subjects in unique destinations.
 Winter Session courses provide students with exciting off-campus learning experiences where they can gain field or lab experience for credit while working alongside CU Boulder's leading faculty experts.

 The CU Youth Piano Program trains students through weekly group and private lessons.
 Instructors are experienced teachers from the CU College of Music.
 The lessons provide thorough instruction at the highest and most effective pedagogical standards while providing opportunities for fun, motivation and enjoyment of music.